hashicorp/consul-k8s/CONTRIBUTING.md

     The consul-k8s image to use for all tests.
 -debug-directory
     The directory where to write debug information about failed test runs, such as logs and pod definitions.
 If not provided, a temporary directory will be created by the tests.
+-enable-enterprise
+    If true, the test suite will run tests for enterprise features.
+Note that some features may require setting the enterprise license flags below.
 -enable-multi-cluster
     If true, the tests that require multiple Kubernetes clusters will be run.
 At least one of -secondary-kubeconfig or -secondary-kubecontext is required when this flag is used.
--enable-enterprise
+-enable-openshift
+    If true, the tests will automatically add Openshift Helm value for each Helm install.
+-enable-pod-security-policies
-    If true, the test suite will run tests for enterprise features.
-Note that some features may require setting the enterprise license flags below.
+    If true, the test suite will run tests with pod security policies enabled.
 -enterprise-license-secret-name
     The name of the Kubernetes secret containing the enterprise license.
 -enterprise-license-secret-key